Document Protection

 3. Make the PDF expire on a fixed date, after a number of views, after a number of prints, or after a number of days from opening.

-4. Prevent screen grabbing (even from remote connections) applications and stop the use of Windows printscreen.
+4. Secure documents against screen grabbing (even from remote connections) applications and stop the use of Windows printscreen.

 5. Track document views and prints.